wagnerde/STITCH/README.md

 ### Settings ###
-Parameter settings for both the pre-processing and main STITCH functions can be specified using optional name/value pairs.
+Parameter settings for get_variable_genes and get_stitch_graph functions can be specified using optional name/value pairs.
 Defaults implement the original settings used in [Wagner et. al. 2018](http://science.sciencemag.org/content/early/2018/04/25/science.aar4362).

-Preprocess Data:
+**get_variable_genes**

 ```
  'topVarGenes'
            Initial number of top variable genes to consider (default=2000)
            Can alternatively be expressed as a fraction
-           (e.g., 0.05 = top 5% most variable genes)
+           (e.g. 0.50 = top 50% most variable genes)

+ 'CV_eff'
+           Optional parameter for identifying highly variable genes, passed
+           to the get_vscores_legacy function.
+           CV_eff is the noise in the efficiency of transcript capture
+           between single cells.
+If left, blank, this parameter will be
+           estimated automatically from the data (default=[])

+ 'CV_input'
+           Optional parameter for identifying highly variable genes, passed
+           to the get_vscores_legacy function.
+           CV_input is the variation in total number of poly-A target mRNA
+           molecules per cell in the sample.
+If left, blank, this
+           parameter will be estimated automatically from the data
+           (default=[])

  'minCounts'
            Filter variable genes based on minimum number of counts